augustobecker/Libft/README.md

 ## How does it work?

 The functioning of the library can be explained just by breaking down the Makefile.
 The library functions are all coded in .c files.
-These files are transformed into objects (.o) to be later linked in the library, we do this just by compiling with the -c flag.
+These files are compiled into objects (.o) to be later inserted in the library, we do this just by compiling with the -c flag.

       clang -c example1.c example1.o
       clang -c example2.c example2.o